statful/statful-client-ruby-aop/README.md

 - staful_aspects.timer(myClass, 'my_method', 'my_metric_name', { :namespace => 'sandbox' });
 ```

-Arguments for the `timer` method is much like the `timer` method from the Ruby client with the exceptions:
+Arguments for the `timer` method are much like the `timer` method from the Ruby client with the exceptions:

 * the first argument is the class [`Object`] of the method to be annotated
 * the second argument is the name [`String`] of the method to be annotated